 If you’ve been in therapy as a client or a therapist, you may be familiar with grounding exercises that ask a person to name things they can see, hear, or touch.
 Once only used by trauma therapists helping clients with dissociation, more and more therapists now use these exercises with a wide variety of clients, based on emerging brain science in the universal benefits of mindfulness.
 These traditional exercises work based on the same theory described above of connecting brain and body, however, repeating the same grounding exercises over and over, week after week can sometimes make them less effective because of the familiarity and repetitiveness.
 This deck solves that problem: shuffling and drawing three cards keeps grounding exercises novel and interesting.

 For still-developing brains, it can be especially hard to self-soothe or “calm down” when feelings start to be overwhelming.
 Taking a break to play this mindfulness game can help keep frustration or overstimulation from developing into an emotionally explosive state.
 Grounding cards can be a way to interrupt, pause, and reset during highly frustrating or upsetting situations.

-Often, vague body-focused mindfulness activities trigger intrusive thoughts and sensations for trauma survivors.
+Sometimes, body-focused mindfulness activities can trigger intrusive thoughts and sensations for trauma survivors.
 Using my own training in trauma-informed mental health practices, I designed these cards to minimize this possibility: Rather than wide-open (and potentially retraumatizing) questions about global body sensations, this deck focuses on inviting participants to make a small movement with their body, and then mindfully noticing what that particular sensation feels like.
 These smaller, more narrowly focused mindfulness activities can help trauma survivors access the benefits of mindfulness while minimizing intrusive thoughts and sensations.